-- Those children who are looked after children and previously looked after children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a residence order or special quardianship order). - Those children who have older brothers or/and sisters who will be attending the Academy in September 2021. - 3.
-Those children who attend Fens, Eskdale, Grange, Greatham, Golden Flatts, Rossmere and Kingsley - Manor's identified Partner Primary Schools.
-Places will be allocated in the following order of priority: - those children who attend a partner primary school and live within the admission zone of that primary school. - b) those children who attend a partner primary school but live outside the admission zone of that primary school. - c) those children who do not attend a partner primary school but live within the admission zone of a partner primary school. - 4.
-Those children who are distinguished from the great majority of other applicants, whether on medical grounds or by other exceptional circumstances, and who would suffer significant hardship if they were unable to attend the Academy.
+Partner Primary Schools.
+Places will be allocated in the following order of priority:

-5. Those children who live closest to Manor Community Academy as determined by a 'straight line' distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised measuring system.
+- a) those children who attend a partner primary school and live within the admission zone of that primary school. - b) those children who attend a partner primary school but live outside the admission zone of that primary school. - c) those children who do not attend a partner primary school but live within the admission zone of a partner primary school. - 4.
+Those children who are distinguished from the great majority of other applicants, whether on medical grounds or by other exceptional circumstances, and who would suffer significant hardship if they were unable to attend the Academy. - 5.
+Those children who live closest to Manor Community Academy as determined by a straight line distance measurement; from the address point for the child's home to the address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.